 For some towns around the world, the winter season is icy cold.
-Some of the coldest regions in the world are situated in the far northern latitudes, where the freezing arctic air is persistent, and it can lower the temperature to double-digits below zero.
+Some of the coldest regions in the world are situated in the far northern latitudes, where the freezing arctic air is persistent, and the temperature often dips to double-digits below zero.
 Other cities experience cold throughout the year, and have a temperature high of 10 °C, while others experience freezing winter seasons and warm summers.
 The coldest cities in the world by continent and listed below.

 6. Africa: Ouarzazate (9.5/49.1)

 Quarzazate is located in the Sahara Desert and is one of the coldest cities in Africa.
 Also referred to as the door-of-the-desert, the city is the capital of the Quarzazate province of south-central Morocco.
 Quarzazate is situated in the middle of a plateau on the southern part of the Atlas Mountains.
-The city has an elevation of 3.810ft, and the south part of the town is the desert.
+The city has an elevation of 3.810 feet, and the south part of the town is the desert.
 Quarzazate is usually dry and hot during the summer, but extremely cold in winter, especially with the icy wind coming from the Atlas Mountains.
 July is the hottest month in the city, with an average temperature of 29.5 °C, followed by an average of 28.8 °C in August .
 The coldest months in the city occur between November and February.
-January is the coldest month and has an average of 9.3 °C. The region's wettest month is usually February, with an average rainfall of 40mm.
-The temperature in January can reach a low of -7 °C. Quarzazate is one of the coldest cities in Africa located in the Sahara desert.
+January is the coldest month and has an average of 9.3 °C. The region's wettest month is usually February, with an average rainfall of 40 mm.
+The temperature in January can reach a low of -7 °C.

 5. Asia: Yakutsk (-38.6/-37.5)